buraxta/Authentication-API/README.md

 # Authentication Development with Different Security Levels

+## Note: The project is in the development stage.

 This project aims to develop authentication methods with different security levels, ranging from 1 to 6.

 - Libraries: